SansKrono/loz-homebrew-vault/Trial By Wombat/Races/Platypian.md

 Nestled in Oziria lies the Whispering Marshes, the heartland of the [[Platypian]]s.
 It's an ethereal landscape where mists shield hidden wonders, and water and earth are forever intertwined.
 Here, amidst the tranquil lakes and the soft murmurs of the marsh, the [[Platypian]]s have woven their stories.
 The waters conceal not just secrets but also ancient ruins echoing tales of bygone eras.

 Their bond with water has cultivated a close alliance with the [[Wombari]].
 Together, they share rituals and knowledge, the most sacred being the Water's Whisper, a communion with the very essence of the aquatic realms.
-Beyond the spiritual, the waters of the [[About the Whispering Marshes]]bring forth tangible treasures.
+Beyond the spiritual, the waters of the [[The Whispering Marshes]]bring forth tangible treasures.
 Freshwater pearls, glistening tokens of the marsh, become sought-after treasures in Oziria's markets.

 However, peace is not the only note in their song.
 The Mysterious Drift War remains a poignant memory, a testament to the challenges faced and overcome.
-Through highs and lows, the [[About the Whispering Marshes]]stand as a testament to the spirit and legacy of the [[Platypian]]s.
+Through highs and lows, the [[The Whispering Marshes]]stand as a testament to the spirit and legacy of the [[Platypian]]s.

 -----
 ### [[Platypian]] traits